 Philips introduces mobile patient monitors for hospital and field use

-2 November 2007 Royal Philips Electronics
+2 November 2007 Royal Philips Electronics (NYSE: PHG, AEX: PHI) has

-(NYSE: PHG, AEX: PHI) has launched the IntelliVue MMS X2 and IntelliVue MP2
+launched the IntelliVue MMS X2 and IntelliVue MP2 patient monitors designed

-patient monitors designed to help clinicians and first responders
+to help clinicians and first responders better focus on treating patients,

-responding to an emergency in the field.
+whether moving around the hospital or responding to an emergency in the

-The IntelliVue MMS X2 is an enhanced multi-measurement module that
+The IntelliVue MMS X2 is an enhanced multi-measurement module that can be

-benefits for users in and outside of the hospital.
+has benefits for users in and outside of the hospital.
 Small hospitals and

 surgery centres can benefit from a rugged, compact, full-featured patient